LinkedIn is a powerful tool for solopreneurs and freelancers and can help you find colleagues, collaborators, and potential customers.

-We’ll give you some practical Linkedin marketing tips on how to make your LinkedIn profile stand out and then we’ll share the key steps to connect effectively on LinkedIn so you can grow your network, create more connections, and generate leads that are a great fit for your key offers.
+We’ll give you some practical Linkedin tips on how to make your LinkedIn profile stand out.
+We’ll also share the key steps to use LinkedIn for businesses so you can grow your network, create more connections, and generate leads.

-The first thing you’ll need to get started is a LinkedIn profile that really turns heads.
+To get started, you’ll need a LinkedIn profile that really turns heads.

 When LinkedIn first came onto the social networking scene, many people (and even some businesses) had profiles that looked like Microsoft Word Resumes.

 But when you’re a solopreneur or a freelancer, that’s not how you want your LinkedIn profile to look.
-Instead, you’ll want to be sure that your profile reads a bit more like a landing page or website home page, and a lot less like a standard-issue job application.
+Instead, be sure that your profile reads a bit more like a landing page or website home page, and a lot less like a standard-issue job application.

 Here are some things to consider as you create your profile: